TheJoeyBeans/Project-One-Game/README.md

 # Project-One-Game
 GA Project One Game

+-Game Descritpion:
+Simon is a game of memorization.
+The goal of the game is to match the actions of the computer until you no longer can.

 Users Stories:
 SIMON
 -User clicks on the start button to begin the game.

--First button glows and user clicks on that button
+-First button glows

+-user clicks on that button

 -Next the first button glows again along with a second button.